uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

 Exception classification in oneDAL is aligned with C++ Standard Library classification. oneDAL shall introduce abstract classes that define the base class in the hierarchy of exception classes.
-Concrete exception classes are derived from the respective C++ Standard Library exception classes. oneDAL library shall throw exceptions represented with concrete classes.
+Concrete exception classes are derived from the respective C++ Standard Library exception classes. oneDAL shall throw exceptions represented with concrete classes.

 In the hierarchy of oneDAL exceptions, ``oneapi::dal::exception`` is the base abstract class that all other exception classes are derived from.